Tarnanthi on Tour: Kulata Tjuta

 Titled Kuḻaṯa Tjuṯa (Many Spears), this celebration of contemporary Aṉangu art references the long-running Kuḻaṯa Tjuṯa Project of cultural maintenance in which senior Aṉangu artists and leaders share cultural knowledge and skills with younger generations.

 The exhibition – with the involvement of thirty-four artists from APY art centres – was originally created specifically for the Musée des Beaux-Arts in Rennes, the capital of the French region of Brittany, with its season coinciding with Tarnanthi 2020 in Adelaide.
 Kuḻaṯa Tjuṯa later formed part of a broader series of exhibitions of Aboriginal and Torres Strait Islander art at the Musées d’Art et d’Histoire in Le Havre, Normandy, France.
-The latest iteration of Kuḻaṯa Tjuṯa presents a selection of major works from the original exhibition, involving fourteen artists, for new audiences at the Australian Embassy in Berlin, Germany.
+The latest iteration of Kuḻaṯa Tjuṯa presents a selection of major works from the original exhibition, for new audiences at the Australian Embassies in Berlin and Paris.

 Accompanying Kuḻaṯa Tjuṯa is a trilingual publication in Pitjantjatjara, English and French, produced by AGSA.